kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 These are Maxwell's equations in vacuum, emerging from information conservation on the lattice.

 The processing rate per unit area follows from black hole thermodynamics.
-A horizon processes information at rate,
+A horizon processes information at the rate,

 $$
 \dot{I} = f_P \times \frac{A}{4\ell_P^2} = \frac{c^5 A}{4\hbar G}.
 $$

 For stellar-mass black holes, this reaches $10^{81}$ bits/second.
-The horizon saturates computational capacity—every Planck area processes at maximum rate $f_P$.
-This explains why black holes have maximum entropy for given area [^4].
+The horizon saturates the computational capacity—every Planck area processes at the maximum rate $f_P$.
+This explains why black holes have maximum entropy for a given area [^4].

 ## Dimensional Structure and Mode Counting